Home / Overview and Resources

 If you have questions or need support, your healthcare provider team can help make connections to physical or emotional support resources.

-There are organizations and support groups dedicated to helping people with MHE and their families.
+Additionally, there are organizations and support groups dedicated to helping people with MHE, researchers, and their communities.

 Supporting a loved one with Multiple Hereditary Exostosis (MHE) involves understanding and being empathetic to their experience with MHE.